In re C.C.-1, K.C., M.C., D.C., and C.C.-2

 SUPREME COURT OF APPEALS

-MEMORANDUM DECISION Petitioner D.B., the children’s step-father, by counsel Joshua J. Lawson, appeals the Circuit Court of Mercer County’s January 3, 2018, order terminating his custodial rights to C.C.- 1, K.C., M.C., D.C., and C.C.-2.1 The West Virginia Department of Health and Human Resources (“DHHR”), by counsel Mindy M. Parsley, filed a response in support of the circuit court’s order.
+Petitioner Mother R.C., by counsel P. Michael Magann, appeals the Circuit Court of Mercer County’s January 3, 2018, order terminating her parental rights to C.C.-1, K.C., M.C., D.C., and C.C.-2.1 The West Virginia Department of Health and Human Resources (“DHHR”), by counsel Mindy M. Parsley, filed a response in support of the circuit court’s order and a supplemental appendix.
 The guardian ad litem (“guardian”), Catherine Bond Wallace, filed a response on behalf of the children in support of the circuit court’s order.
-On appeal, petitioner argues that the circuit court erred in terminating his custodial rights without first granting him a post- dispositional improvement period.
+On appeal, petitioner argues that the circuit court erred in denying her request for an extension to her post- dispositional improvement period and terminating her parental rights.

 This Court has considered the parties’ briefs and the record on appeal.
 The facts and legal arguments are adequately presented, and the decisional process would not be significantly aided by oral argument.
 Upon consideration of the standard of review, the briefs, and the record presented, the Court finds no substantial question of law and no prejudicial error.
 For these reasons, a memorandum decision affirming the circuit court’s order is appropriate under Rule 21 of the Rules of Appellate Procedure.